Shruti Naidu

-Shruti Naidu is an Indian film actor and producer known for her works in Kannada cinema.
+Shruti Naidu is an Indian film and television producer known for her works in Kannada cinema.

 Personal life

 She is the only child to her parents.
 Her father is Janardhana Naidu, a bank manager.
 Her mother is Susheela Belawadi, also a bank manager, and a relative to Prakash Belawadi.

 Career

-In her early career she assisted TV commercials producer M.G.
+In her early career, she assisted TV commercials producer M.G.
 Sathya.
-She was part of serial ′Preethi Illadha Mele′ on ETV.
-She has directed Kannada television soaps/serials like ′Brahmagantu′, ′Shri Asthu Shubham Asthu′, ′Punarvivaha′ and ′Mahadevi′.
+She was part of serial Preethi Illadha Mele′' on ETV.
+She has directed Kannada television soaps/serials like Brahmagantu'′, ′'Shrirasthu Shubhamasthu′', ′'Punar Vivaha'′, Yaare Nee Mohini and '′Mahadevi′'.